thisisjaid/4am/README.md

 * Matplotlib (pip install matplotlib) for graphs
 * langdetect (pip install langdetect) for language detection
 * Pandas (pip install pandas) for data manipulation
-* SentiStrengthCom.jar - this is the commercial JAVA version of SentiStrength and is not included due to licensing but can be obtained free for research purposes from http://sentistrength.wlv.ac.uk/ (SentiStrengthData which is the word term data sets for SentiStrength are free for general use and _are_ included)
+* SentiStrengthCom.jar - must be placed in the root of the repository - this is the commercial JAVA version of SentiStrength and is not included due to licensing but can be obtained free for research purposes from http://sentistrength.wlv.ac.uk/ (SentiStrengthData which is the word term data sets for SentiStrength are free for general use and _are_  included) -

+## Files
+* clean_data.py - main data cleanup script, see contents for details on cleanup operations performed
+* analyze.py - main data analysis script
+* analyze_specific.py - customised data analysis script for scoring tweets for specific subsets of papers identified by Altmetric internal ID

 ## CSV/JSON data files
 These are exports of the full-text of tweets mentioning articles published in 2016 in the Top 10 gender studies, cultural studies, and paleontology journals (as determined by SciMago Journal Rank).
 These JSON files were exported directly from the Altmetric database on 17 September 2017.